garciart/network-automation/exercises/README.md

 The ```no login``` line means that the device requires no username or password for connections through the console or auxiliary port.
 While this setting makes it easy for network engineers to troubleshoot a device, it also makes it easy for bad actors to hack the device, if they could access either port.

 >**NOTE** - The ```no login``` line may not appear.
-However, both cases have the same effect: ```no login``` explicitly states that no password is required, while a missing line does so implicitly.
+However, both cases have the same effect: ```no login``` explicitly states that no password is required, while a missing line does the same implicitly.

 Secure both ports by entering the following commands:

 ```
 configure terminal ; Enter Global Configuration Mode
-line console 0 ; Enter Line Configuration Mode for the Console port
+line console 0 ; Enter Line Configuration Mode for the console port
+exec-timeout 30 0 ; Timeout connection after 30 minutes
 password ciscon
-login ; Require a password when connecting to the Console port
+login ; Require a password when connecting to the console port
 exit ; Return to Global Configuration Mode
-line aux 0 ; Enter Line Configuration Mode for the Auxiliary port
+line aux 0 ; Enter Line Configuration Mode for the auxiliary port
+exec-timeout 30 0 ; Timeout connection after 30 minutes
 password cisaux
-login ; Require a password when connecting to Auxiliary port
+login ; Require a password when connecting to auxiliary port
 end
 ```